777Vidal/Bitcoin-Epoch-Analysis/README.md

 ## Tools Used
 - **Python**: For data processing and predictive modeling.
 - **Pandas**: For data manipulation and analysis.
-- **Matplotlib**: For creating visualizations.
+- **Matplotlib**: For creating visualisations.
 - **Scikit-learn**: For polynomial regression and predictive analysis.

 ---

 ## Results
-- Visualization of price trends reveals consistent patterns of growth within epochs.
+- visualisation of price trends reveals consistent patterns of growth within epochs.
 - Polynomial regression provides robust estimates for future price peaks, offering insights into Bitcoin's potential value.

 ---